BlinkTagInc/node-gtfs/docs/schema-manifest.md

 - Audit conditional and polymorphic references against each future GTFS specification revision.
 Do not turn advisory join metadata into hard database foreign keys without a separate compatibility decision.
-- Replace the hand-maintained public row/query interfaces and getter signatures with inferred manifest types after resolving their existing aliases and historical result shapes.
+- Generate getter query types and signatures from the manifest after resolving their historical query shapes.
+Named result rows are already inferred from the manifest.
 - Decide whether public repositories should return Kysely builders or remain synchronous value-returning functions.
 Returning builders would be breaking.
 - Generate checked-in field-reference documentation and complete conformance